fmcgeough/fmcgeough.github.io/_posts/2025-02-28-mix-phx-new.md

 This used a module in the telemetry library to report the metrics returned by the `metrics/0` function to the console.

+See the post (Ecto Telemetry)[2024-09-02-ecto-telemetry.md] for more information.

 ## bandit

 If you've programmed with Phoenix for a while then you are used to seeing the cowboy library in the list of dependencies.
 Bandit's HTTP/1.x engine is up to 4x faster than Cowboy depending on the number of concurrent requests.
 When comparing HTTP/2 performance, Bandit is up to 1.5x faster than Cowboy.
 Work was done to make the bandit library a drop-in replacement for cowboy.
 For a period of time you had to specify you wanted to use bandit when generating a Phoenix app.
 At this point bandit is the default.